zowe/docs-site/versioned_docs/version-v2.1.x/troubleshoot/troubleshoot-zos.md

 This problem occurs when the maximum number of `BPXAS` instances have been reached.

 This may be because when the Zowe instance directory was created, it was generated in the same location as the Zowe root directory.
 The Zowe instance directory is created by using the script `<RUNTIME_DIR>/bin/zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>`.
-See [Creating an instance directory](../user-guide/configure-instance-directory#creating-an-instance-directory).
 The Zowe runtime directory is replaced when new PTFs are applied and should be considered as a read-only set of files.
 Zowe instance directories are designed to live outside the directory structure and are used to start a Zowe runtime.

 This problem will only occur with Zowe drivers prior to v1.10 and has been resolved in v1.10 where the `zowe-configure-instance.sh` script will report error if it detects the `-c` argument because the installation directory location is an existing Zowe runtime directory.